Cold Email Follow-Up Guide: Increase Your Conversion Rates

 Why are cold follow-up emails important?

-Cold follow-up emails are important because they allow you to stay top-of-mind with your prospects and keep the conversation going.
+Cold follow-up emails are essential because they allow you to stay top-of-mind with your prospects and keep the conversation going.
 They also provide an opportunity to address any concerns or pain points that the prospect may have, and ultimately, increase your chances of conversion.

 How do I research my prospect and their company?